William Estep

 "Educating Alice: Adventures of a Curious Woman" by Alice Steinbach

 Alice Steinbach manages to do the things we all want to do: She travels to different places to learn new things.
+She goes to cooking school in France, tours Jane Austin’s England, and learns a bit about being a geisha in Japan.
+She does many other things as well.

 Read More